 The taskbar runs the width of the Desktop at the bottom of the screen.
-The center section of the taskbar displays the programs that are open.
+Icons for the Start menu and other default apps are centered on the taskbar, along with those for any apps you have opened.

 Only one app window can be active at a time, and it will be displayed in front of the other inactive programs open on your Desktop.
-The active app button will have a highlighted box around it.
-Clicking on an inactive app button will make that app active and the computer will move its window in front of others on the Desktop.
+The active app button will have a highlighted, square background behind it.
+Clicking on an inactive app button will make that app active, and the computer will move its window in front of others on the Desktop.